The United Kingdom's

 Seven nuclear tests were carried out at Maralinga in South Australia between 1956 and 1957 (Operation Buffalo and Operation Antler) at various sites.
 Many of the Maralinga Tjarutja indigenous population continued to move throughout the region at the time of the tests.
 It was later discovered that a traditional Aboriginal route crossed through the Maralinga testing range.

-Considerable contamination resulted from the “minor trials” at Maralinga, as detailed by Alan Parkinson in Maralinga: The Clean-Up of a Nuclear Test Site (PDF).
+Considerable contamination resulted from the “minor trials” at Maralinga.
 The trials were designed to test the safety and security of British nuclear weapons in case of an accident and to improve the trigger mechanisms, which were subjected to chemical explosions, heat and other tests.
 The resultant destruction produced plumes of radioactive material in the form of fine particles.
 These particles fell to Earth over a wide area of the test range and in some cases, beyond it.
-There were up to 600 minor trials, which contaminated Maralinga with approximately 8,000 kg of uranium, 24 kg of plutonium, and 100 kg of beryllium, according to Jim Green’s report on Radioactive Racism in Australia.
+There were up to 600 minor trials, which contaminated Maralinga with approximately 8,000 kg of uranium, 24 kg of plutonium, and 100 kg of beryllium (Report by the Maralinga Rehabilitation Technical Advisory Committee (MARTAC) on the Rehabilitation of Former Nuclear Test Sites at Emu and Maralinga (Australia), 2003).
 Plutonium, one of the most toxic radionuclides with a half-life of 24,000 years (see Chart 1), remains scattered around a huge area.
-The effects were not only radiological: the indigenous population’s forced relocation from their traditional lands also caused psycho-social and cultural problems (see A toxic legacy: British nuclear weapons testing in Australia, Australian Institute of Criminology).
+The effects were not only radiological: restrictions on the indigenous population’s access to their traditional lands also caused psycho-social and cultural problems (A toxic legacy: British nuclear weapons testing in Australia, Australian Institute of Criminology).
+The relocation of indigenous communities from Ooldea, near Maralinga, occurred before and for reasons unrelated to the British nuclear test programme (Australia 1985, The Report of the Royal Commission into British Nuclear Tests in Australia (Royal Commissioner, Mr Justice McClelland), 2 vols, Australian Government Publishing Service, Canberra, p.
+164 - 168).
+However, the tests did have a significant impact on indigenous people seeking to return to their lands and follow traditional migration routes.

 Factors such as inadequate clothing, ingestion of food contaminated with radioactive material, movement patterns, language barriers (many indigenous people could not read the English warning signs), and general health status rendered them susceptible to the effects of nuclear testing.